theprince1701/Project-Graphx/README.md

 ![7d7ab181b5a709611d5e08e012c843bc](https://user-images.githubusercontent.com/96841021/229969643-d17de881-dee9-4145-b414-3d396b810af9.png)
 ![860f14c32aeac09af4aa9b2f451067f2](https://user-images.githubusercontent.com/96841021/229969917-12738825-ad85-454a-abcb-adb0d921e8e1.png)

 The outline effect is on our enemies to indiciate to the player that they are currently looking at an enemy.
-To implement this, we used the normals of each fragment and multiplied them by some scalar value and draw a color at these positions.
+To implement this, we used the normals of each vertex and multiplied them by some scalar value to calculate an offset for our vertex positions to draw a color (Outline Color) at calculated position.